 What are property tax exemptions?

-Property tax exemptions reduce the assessment of your property’s value thus reducing taxes.
+Property tax exemptions reduce the assessment of your property’s value, thus reducing taxes.
 New York allows local governments to give out several different exemptions.
 New York has exemptions for senior citizens, veterans, and the disabled.
-The STAR (School Tax Relief) exemption, is an exemption for residential property that is used as the owner’s primary residence.
+The STAR (School Tax Relief) exemption is an exemption for residential property that is used as the owner’s primary residence.
 These exemptions are not uniform throughout the state.
-Each locality makes the decision.
+Each locality makes its own decisions.

-How long can I go without paying my property taxes in NYC?
+How long can I go without paying my taxes in NYC?

 Article 11 of the Real Property Tax Law states that foreclosure may begin after two years of delinquency.
 However, counties have the option of extending that period to three or four years.
 Additionally, cities may have their own charter-mandated process for delinquent tax enforcement.

-All current taxes for NYC properties are available on marketproof.com website.
-To find current and projected taxes, search for the property you are interested in and then click on ‘Taxes’.
+All current taxes for NYC properties are available on marketproof.com.
+To find current and projected taxes, search for the property you are interested in, and then click on ‘Taxes’.
 You can also follow the links to nyc.gov to see tax bills and payments.